 Avatars are small pictures attached to all your posts.
 A good headshot of yourself or cute pictures of your kids or pets make the best avatars.
 Avoid using any pictures that might be considered offensive or controversial.

 A good profile can help you establish credibility on the forum.
-Provide a solid description of your expertise and experience.
-Feel free to add in a couple of personal tidbits to humanize your profile.
+Provide a solid description of your expertise and experience, and feel free to add in a couple of personal tidbits to humanize your profile.
 Information about your hometown, your pet's name, or your favorite sports team are good ways to break the ice.
-Stay away from sharing potentially polarizing information such as political or religious affiliation.
+Stay away from sharing potentially polarizing information, such as political or religious affiliations.

-Provide contact information so other users can get in touch with you if they are interested in learning more about your business.
+Provide contact information so other users can get in touch with you if they're interested in learning more about your business.
 A lot of spammers and identity thieves search through forums for personal information.
-Therefore, you should only share information you wouldn't mind being made public, such as a throwaway webmail address.
+Therefore, you should only share information you wouldn't mind being made public.

-You'll also get a lot of valuable insight into what the most common questions are in your market, what problems people have, and what are the most common types of solutions.
-Invaluable data!
+You'll also get a lot of valuable insight into what the most common questions are in your market, what problems people have, and the most common types of solutions.

 This is the key to successful forum marketing.
 Whenever anyone asks a question related to your products or services, dazzle them with incredibly useful answers.
 These situations are opportunities to demonstrate your expertise and to generate goodwill.
-Backup your advice with links to trusted sources, and respond to follow up questions quickly.
+Back up your advice with links to trusted sources, and respond to questions quickly.

-Forum signatures are blocks of text or graphic that are attached to the end of all your posts.
+Forum signatures are blocks of text or graphics that are attached to the end of all your posts.
 Most people use signatures to display their favorite quotes or links to their favorite websites.
-Some forums also allow users to use signatures to promote their own websites.
+Some forums also allow users to use set up to promote their own websites.
 If you are in a forum that allows self-promotional signatures, make sure you take full advantage of this opportunity and create a forum marketing signature that works.

 Do not abuse this opportunity by putting flashy images or long advertising messages in your signature.
 An accurate, short description of your business and a link to your website is the best way to go.

-Do not get drawn into heated arguments.
-It would be a shame to get banned just because you started arguing over emotional and controversial arguments involving politics, religion, and other heated topics.
+Do not get drawn into arguments.
+It would be a shame to get banned just because you started arguing over politics, religion, or other heated topics.
 Keep these things in mind before posting or responding to posts in online forums: